PENT Leadership Team

 hannah.rainbolt@santeesd.net

-Hannah Rainbolt, M.S., is a Behavior Specialist for the Santee School District in San Diego County.
-She earned her Master's in Special Education with a Moderate/Severe teaching credential and a graduate certificate in Applied Behavior Analysis (ABA).
-Hannah began her career working for an ABA company providing early intervention for children diagnosed with Autism Spectrum Disorder (ASD).
-She then taught a social/emotional program for students with Emotional Disturbance, which led to her current position as Behavior Specialist.
+Hannah Rainbolt, M.S., BCBA, is a Coordinator of Special Education, for the Santee School District in San Diego County.
+She earned her Master's in Special Education with a Moderate/Severe teaching credential and a graduate certificate in Applied Behavior Analysis.
+Hannah began her career working for an ABA company providing early intervention for children diagnosed with ASD.
+She then taught a social/emotional program for students with Emotional Disabilities, which led to a position as Behavior Specialist for the district.
 Currently, Hannah conducts all Functional Behavior Assessments and develops all Behavior Intervention Plans in her district.
 She often provides direct support and modeling in general education and special education classrooms for teachers and paraprofessionals.
 She also provides a variety of trainings for teachers, paraprofessionals and parents.
-Areas of expertise and interest include developing comprehensive programs for students with Emotional Disturbance, implementing positive behavior interventions and supports (PBIS), utilizing a Multi-Tiered System of Supports (MTSS) and implementing Behavior Intervention Plans with fidelity.
-Hannah also provides trainings at the East County Special Education Local Plan Area (SELPA) on conducting Functional Behavior Assessments and writing Behavior Intervention Plans.
+Areas of expertise and interest include developing comprehensive programs for students with Social/Emotional needs, implementing positive behavior interventions and supports (PBIS), utilizing a Multi-Tiered System of Supports (MTSS) and implementing Behavior Intervention Plans with fidelity.
+Hannah is the CPI instructor for the district and supports sites with developing a crisis response team.
+Hannah provides trainings at the East County SELPA on conducting Functional Behavior Assessments and writing Behavior Intervention Plans.
 Hannah is passionate about creating and supporting inclusive classroom environments where students can receive their education in the least restrictive environment.

 Jamie S. Salter, Ed.S., BCBA